ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 user cannot create a work package or upload files.

 ### UploadContext Update
-For now, only Data Stewards are allowed to change the state of an `UploadContext`.
-Therefore, a user must communicate with a Data Steward when they are ready to LOCK or CLOSE an `UploadContext`.
+Users are only allowed to make the initial change from `OPEN` to `LOCKED`.
+Only Data Stewards may move an `UploadContext` from `LOCKED` to `CLOSED`, `LOCKED` to `OPEN`, or from `CLOSED` to `OPEN`.

-The Data Steward calls the `PATCH /contexts/{context_id}` endpoint on the UCS API, authenticating the call with a WOT which also contains the context ID.
+The Data Steward calls the `PATCH /contexts/{context_id}` endpoint on the UOS API, which verifies their Data Steward role.
 The request body should contain at least the desired context state.

+The UOS relays requests to and responses from the UCS.

 The UCS updates the state of the `UploadContext` to `LOCKED`, `CLOSED`, or `OPEN`, as specified by the request.
-If the `UploadContext` is already in the given state, nothing happens and the UCS returns a successful response.
+If the `UploadContext` is already in the given state, nothing happens and the UCS returns a successful response (relayed by the UOS).
 The initial state of the `UploadContext` is `OPEN`.
-When the user finishes uploading files, they can ask a Data Steward to set the Context to a semi-finalized state, `LOCKED`.
+When the user finishes uploading files, they can lock the context themselves by calling the UOS with a WOT provided by the WPS.
 It is possible that the user decides they need to make changes, such as uploading or removing a file, and in that case a Data Steward can revert the Context to `OPEN`.
-If no changes are needed, however, the user can request the Data Stewards to fully finalize the Context by setting it to `CLOSED`, after which point no changes can be made without opening a new `UploadContext`.
+If no changes are needed, however, the user can request the Data Stewards to fully finalize the Context by setting it to `CLOSED`, after which point no changes can be made without re-opening the `UploadContext`.
-If user tries to change the status of an `UploadContext` that's already set to `CLOSED`, they receive an error.
-Once the update operation is complete, the UCS publishes a Kafka event reflecting the latest state of the `UploadContext` and returns an HTTP response indicating the update was successful.
+If user tries to change the status of an `UploadContext` that's not `OPEN`, they receive an error.
+Once an update operation is complete, the UCS publishes a Kafka event reflecting the latest state of the `UploadContext` and returns an HTTP response indicating the update was successful.

-In a future iteration of the upload path, users will directly update context state themselves via the Data Portal or `ghga-connector`.

 ![UploadContext State Diagram](./images/uc_state.png)